You’re viewing this site from

 We’ve outlined everything you need to know before diving into the health insurance shopping period.
-And with Open Enrollment around the corner (November 1, 2022 - January 15, 2023), now is the perfect time to brush up on your knowledge.
 Print out our Health Plan Shopping List and check the boxes as you go.

 A smart way to approach saving on health insurance isn’t always by comparing monthly premiums.
 It’s by evaluating health plans based on how much you’re going to pay over the course of the year when you add up premiums (your monthly payment to have insurance) and the costs you pay for medical services and drugs.